ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventArray.rst

 ITimeToolEventArray
 ===================

-.. py:class:: ITimeToolEventArray
+.. py:class:: ansys.stk.core.vgt.ITimeToolEventArray

    object

    An ordered array of times, which may or may not be evenly spaced.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolEventArray

 Overview
 --------